Az-Data/Portfolio/README.md

 ## Cover Letter Generator
 I am utilizing OpenAI's API to generate cover letters, aiming to streamline the process as I apply for jobs.

+## Note Cards to Digital Notes
+I have a lot of physical cue cards that I need to place in my obsidian notes.
+So I created a script that uses Google's Vision API and OpenAI's API to extract the text from the pictures of my Note cards and place the text in a text file.